amason445/bond_portfolio_risk/README.md

 # Bond Portfolio Market Risk Analysis
 I used Python to create a scenario analysis measuring portfolio value flucuations of 100,000 different tenored zero coupon bonds.
 The underlying data is generated stochastically.
-I assumed no credit risk and the yield curve steps up by tenor to resemble a normal yield curve.
-This list of individual bonds is unweighted and assumes a lot size of one for each bond.
+I assumed no credit risk and the yield curve roughly steps up by tenor to resemble a normal yield curve.
+This list of individual bonds is weighted by tenor and it assumes a lot size of one purchase at par for each bond.
 It contains tenor, yield, an assumed par value of $100, and the calculated bond price, modified duration and convexity.
 Because I assume a uniform lot size per bond, these bonds are able to be aggregated by tenor to calculate portfolio weights, market value, average yield and total modified duration and convexity.
-Please see the outputs folder for raw data, portfolio aggregation and plots.
+Please see the outputs folder for raw data, portfolio aggregation and the final plots.

 ## Raw Data and Portfolio Table
 | Bond Tenor | Theoretical Weights | Realized Weights | Market Value | Average Yield